meditationstuff/protocol_1/narrative_writing_bib.md

 <!-- -->

 * Markels, Robin Bell.
 A new perspective on cohesion in expository paragraphs.
 SIU Press, 1984.
+	* Bransford, John D., and Jeffery J. Franks.
+"The abstraction of linguistic ideas: A review."
+Cognition 1.2-3 (1972): 211-249.
+	* Carter, John Frederick.
+The role of organization in the recall of facts from prose.
+University of Illinois at Urbana-Champaign, 1972.
+	* Carfer, John F., and Carol Carrier.
+"THE ROLE OF SELECTED ORGANIZATIONAL VARIABLES IN LEARNING FROM WRITTEN INSTRUCTION."
+	* Pearson, P. D. (1969) The effects of grammatical complexity on children’s comprehension, recall, and conception of semantic relations.
+Unpublished Ph.
+D. thesis, University of Minnesota.
+		* Pearson, P. David.
+"The effects of grammatical complexity on children's comprehension, recall, and conception of certain semantic relations."
+Reading Research Quarterly (1974): 155-192.
+	* Tierney, Robert J., and P. David Pearson.
+"Toward a composing model of reading."
+Language arts 60.5 (1983): 568-580.
+	* Anderson, Richard C. "A schema-theoretic view of basic processes in reading comprehension."
+Handbook of reading research/Longman (1984).
+	* Pearson, P. David, and Kaybeth Camperell.
+"Comprehension of text structures."
+Comprehension and teaching: Research reviews (1981): 27-55.
 * Stainton, Robert.
 Words and thoughts: Subsentences, ellipsis, and the philosophy of language.
 Oxford University Press, 2006.
 <!-- -->
 * Sternberg, Meir.
 Expositional modes and temporal ordering in fiction.
 Indiana University Press, 1993.